rybodiddly/Kijiji-Reposter/README.md

 __Token Retention System:__

 It was discovered that tokens remain valid almost indefinitely.
-To avoid congestion and redundancy, tokens are retained for one day.
+To avoid congestion and redundant login attempts, tokens are retained for one day.
 This setting can be altered by editing the math on line 88 in kijijiapi.py:
 ```
 expiryTime = int(time.time()) + (24 * 60 * 60) # 24hrs, 60mins, 60secs = 1 day
 ```